Law Firms & OCI

 Vault's Career Intelligence: Law-firm rankings by geographic region and practice areas, career guides, and associate satisfaction surveys (registration is required).

-2014 Market Series Programming Audio Links and Handouts: Washington, D.C., Handout; New York Audio; Northern and Southern California Video and Handout; Detroit Audio and Handout; and Chicago Audio.
-Boston was not included in the 2014 Market Series, but we do have a market handout.
+2015 Market Series Programming Audio Links and Handouts: Washington, D.C., Audio and Handout; New York Audio; Northern California Audio and Handout; Southern California Audio and Handout; Detroit Audio and Handout; Chicago Audio; Boston Audio and Handout.
+Houston/Greater Texas legal market podcast.

 On-Campus Interviewing (OCI)

-During Early Interview Week (EIW) in August 2013, almost 500 employers from 36 states, Washington, D.C., and five foreign countries conducted almost 5,000 interviews with our students.
-Approximately 380 of our 2L and 3L students participated in this program.
-In addition to EIW, we offer a smaller on-campus program in the fall.
-Beyond on-campus interview opportunities, almost 1,100 other employers from throughout the United States contacted the Law School last year to post job openings and to request student resumes.
+During Early Interview Week (EIW) in August 2015, almost 500 offices from 32 states, Washington, D.C., and six foreign countries conducted over 4,900 interviews with our students.
+Approximately 300 of our 2L and 3L students participated in this program.
+In addition to EIW, we offer smaller on-campus programs in the fall and winter.
+Beyond on-campus interview opportunities, over 2,100 other offices from throughout the United States contacted the Law School last year to post job openings and to request student resumes.
 Nearly all of the American Lawyer Top 100 firms, the American Lawyer Global 100 firms, and the American Lawyer list of Best Places to Work firms visit the Law School or request resumes of Michigan Law students.

 On-Campus Interviewing Procedures (OCI Guide)